doncem/homepage/README.md

     * make sure you have cloned https://github.com/doncem/vendors.git in parent directory
 * `phing document` - create default documentation into doc/ folder
 * `phing` - should pass all tests and create coverage inside report/ folder
-    * it also creates a static website insite static/ folder - because it runs test for deployment script as well ;)
+    * it also creates a static website inside static/ folder - because it runs test for deployment script as well ;)